 The grading policy for undergraduate classes at the Department of Physics and Astronomy states that the final letter grade should reflect the mastery of the learning objectives demonstrated by each student.
 In addition to the broad learning objectives listed above, specific learning objectives will be stated for each content unit (roughly equivalent to a week of class).
 An updated file listing the learning objectives for each unit will be available on Canvas.
 The largest part of the grade will be tied to direct assessment of these learning objectives through exams, quizzes, and assignments.
-The remainder of the grade will be tied to indirect assessment of these learning objectives through lecture participation, lecture quizzes, and lecture discussions.
+The remainder of the grade will be tied to indirect assessment of these learning objectives through lecture participation.
 The final grade will be computed from these components according to the following percentages:

-- 5% for a trip to the Allegheny Observatory. - 15% for lecture participation as measured by your answers to lecture quizzes and clicker questions. - 20% for assignments and quizzes. - 60% for the sum of the grades on the three exams.
+- 5% for a trip to the Allegheny Observatory. - 15% for lecture participation as measured by your answers to interactive questions in Top Hat. - 20% for assignments and quizzes. - 60% for the sum of the grades on the three exams.
 Each exam is worth 20% of your final grade.